nirkr/MarvelExplorer/README.md

     -  caching results where feasible and using database storage for repeated queries
     -  reducing request amount by using the relevant api requests, while matching the application requirements (show the relations of movies / actors / characters )

+5. **Frontend assumptions**:
+    - handling isLoading for api requests - FUTURE => create isLoading Progress component to render for case of waiting for data from the server

-5. **Frontend-Backend Interaction**:
+6. **Frontend-Backend Interaction**:
-- The React frontend interacts with the Node.js backend via RESTful APIs, fetching data based on user interactions such as selecting an actor or character.
-This setup facilitates clear separation of concerns and modularity.
 - using use-query infra - for cached requests
+- FUTURE - in manner of can create one place for mutual types, and then both server and client can use the very same type (such as ActorMovies)

-6. **Extensibility**: `?????`
+7. **Extensibility**: `?????`
 - The application is architected with scalability in mind, allowing future expansion, such as supporting a larger dataset or adding more features, to be more straightforward.

-7. **Dockerization**:
+8. **Dockerization**:
 - The app is dockerized and easy to install and use on various machines. these are the docker containers:
     - client service
     - server service
     - postgress database
 all is maintained and built easily running the docker-compose orchestrator

-8. **Deployment**
-    - ci/cd
+9. **Deployment** - options for FUTURE
-    - manage deployment pipelines
+    - ci/cd - manage deployment pipelines
+    - manage env vars in github actions